 There continues to be a disproportionately high percentage of young people from a Black or Black British background amongst the first time entrants in Croydon.

-The most common offences committed by first time entrants in Croydon are violence against the person, drug offences and theft and handling.
-Adult and Juvenile Re-Offending Over the past few years, there has been an increase in the number of offenders of both adult and juvenile age.
+The most common offences committed by first time entrants in Croydon are violence against the person, drug offences and theft and criminal damage.

+Adult and Juvenile Re-Offending

+Over the past few years, there has been an increase in the number of offenders of both adult and juvenile age.
 Conversely, re-offending rates have been decreasing.
 From 2012/2013 to 2015/2016 the proportion of adult offenders who reoffend has steadily been dropping from 30.2% to 26.6%.
-This downward trend has been the same for juveniles with a change from 51.9% to 49.2% over the same period. &lt;sup>37 Ministry of Justice, Proven re-offending overview data tool.
+This downward trend has been the same for juveniles with a change from 51.9% to 49.2% over the same period.36

+36 Ministry of Justice, Proven re-offending overview data tool.

 Environment and transport

-Areas of progress

-- ✓ Carbon dioxide emissions continue to fall.

-- Croydon has one of the highest rates for the reuse, recycling and composting of household waste in London.

-- ✓ The number of road traffic collisions in Croydon has increased for the second year running.
+- ✓ Carbon dioxide emissions continue to fall. - Croydon has one of the highest rates for the reuse, recycling and composting of household waste in London. - ✓ The number of road traffic collisions in Croydon has increased for the second year running.

-Challenges

-√ The number of road users killed or seriously injured (KSI) in Croydon has increased again.

-Overview

 This section looks at a range of issues relating to the environment and transport including waste and method of travel to work.

 - Environment

 - Transport

 - Substance Misuse

 - Fire Services

 - Fly-tipping